Design2Production/scoop/docs/surevision-indoor-single-pc.md

 3. Run the install script:

+For a NEW clean install:

 <pre>.\InstallDeviceProxy.ps1 Production new singlePC Surevision-Indoor-002 DPEMS-V1_DBV3</pre>

+For an upgrade of an old system:

+<pre>.\InstallDeviceProxy.ps1 Production "C:\Program Files\dp-NetworkProxy-SureVision-Indoor-Windows-V1.6" singlePC Surevision-Indoor-002 DPEMS-V1_DBV3</pre>

 The arguments are as follows:
    <pre>Production = which server to use: Staging | Production</pre>